 Although antiseizure medications are the mainstay of treatment for

 LGS, there are non-pharmacologic adjunctive therapy options that are also

 available.1 One of them is

 The vagus nerve is a large nerve in the neck.
 In VNS, short bursts of electrical energy are directed into the brain through the vagus nerve.
 The energy comes from a battery-operated device that is surgically implanted under the skin—usually in the chest.
-The procedure takes 50-90 minutes with the patient under general anesthesia.2
+The procedure takes 60-90 minutes with the patient under general anesthesia or local anesthesia.2,3